 - Architectural heritage

-Built on three rock pitons overlooking the Semois river, the Bouillon Castle is a remarkable monument in the province of Luxembourg, retracing almost a thousand years of history and military architecture.
+Dominating the small town of Bouillon, the chateau lies high on a ridge overlooking the town and the River Semois, the castle is a remarkable monument in the province of Luxembourg, retracing almost a thousand years of history and military architecture.

 You can combine your visit with the nearby Archéoscope Godefroid de Bouillon and Ducal Museum.

 Here is where the œillet du château, an exceptional hard cheese made by The Bergerie d'Acremont, a sheephold with Belgian ewes and so much more and which recipe dates from the Middle Ages, is aged.
 Visitors can buy this delicacy at the Bergerie d'Acremont and in deli shops in Bouillon.